-The directors acknowledge that one of the primary responsibilities of the Board is to ensure the strategy of the Company, as aligned to the shareholders' agreement, is to effectively manage its customer base to generate sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct.
+The directors acknowledge that one of the primary responsibilities of the Board is to ensure the strategy of the Company, as aligned to that of Lloyds Banking Group plc, is to effectively manage the Company to generate sustainable returns, central to which is ensuring engagement with stakeholders, and considering in all instances the long-term implications of decisions made, acting at all times to maintain the highest possible standards of conduct.

-During 2019, a number of changes to the Company's board of directors were made in order to ensure that the Company benefits from the wider backgrounds and sector experience that exist in the Group and to increase financial control and facilitate transparent reporting.
-As an example, J McCaffrey, who was appointed during the year, leads the Motor Finance transformation team.
+During 2019, the Company reviewed its board of directors in order to ensure that the Company is benefiting from the wider backgrounds and sector experience that exist in the Group, maintain good financial control and facilitate transparent reporting.
+No changes were deemed necessary following this review.